- Write a Heartfelt Teacher Appreciation Message

 Thank You Examples To Teacher From an Elementary School Student:

 - Thank you for creating an environment of enthusiasm for learning, appreciation for growing, and room for making mistakes along the way.
-I am grateful to have you as a guide, leading by example.
+I am grateful to have you as model human being.

 - Thank you for sharing your gift of teaching with us!